-If you’re thinking about owning a Bengal, you might be surprised to learn that the cats are illegal in certain regions.
+If you’re thinking about owning a Bengal, you might be surprised to learn that Bengals cats are illegal in certain regions because they’re considered exotic animals.
 You can trace the breed’s perceived “exotic” status to its short history.
 But before diving into specific laws, let’s talk about how Bengal cats came to exist.

 The History of the Bengal Cat Breed